OnToology/OnToology/README.md

 To install pip follow the instructions here https://pip.pypa.io/en/latest/installing.html

-###Requirements guide (if you want to try in locally)
-* python 2.7 to be installed.
-* git to be installed.
-* curl to be installed.
-* AR2DTool to be installed https://github.com/idafensp/ar2dtool.
-* Widoco to be installed https://github.com/dgarijo/Widoco.
-* the above libraries to be installed (I recommend using pip to install them).
-* linux/unix operating system (it may work on Windows with after some adjustments).
-* You have to set environment variables.

-note: you may need to change some of the hardcoded variables, since the system still in early stage

 ##Working with Multiple ssh keys
 At some point, you may need to perform tests locally (django tests), you may need